 Children with a sibling already attending this school at the time of admission.
 Children will be classed as siblings if they live in the same household in a single family unit.
 This includes for example, full, half, step, or adoptive brothers or sisters; Note that in the case of Hyde Park Infant School, the term, ‘school’ includes Hyde Park Junior School;

 Children whose parent/carer is a member of staff employed on a permanent contract at this school for two or more years at the time at which the application for admission to the school is made or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage evidenced by completion of the staff supplementary information form1.
-(This covers staff working at the school to which the application relates but does not include staff who work on the school site for other employers);
+(This covers all staff working at the school to which the application relates but does not include staff who work on the school site for other employers.)
+The definition of staff for this purpose, could be teaching or a non-teaching staff member;

 Other children not shown in a higher oversubscription criteria.